Installing Report Manager Web Server

 This will give you info about the configuration file the report web server is using, including the location of the configuration file and the system user name running the Report Server.

-8. Chek again the /version command and see if the files are now accesible.
+Check again the /version command and see if the files are now accessible.

 For security reasons you can't add/remove users or aliases from the web.
 To configure users and aliases you can use repserverapp(xp) and repserverconfig(xp), execute repserverapp as a privileged user (root or Admin) so it opens the system wide configuration file and have write permissions over it, then execute repserverconfig(xp) and add aliases and users.
 You can see the generated file location in reportserverapp form, this configuration file will be used by the web report server.